 There's a last entry point to the AI chat.
 When you click on it on the left-side main menu, you can access an account-wide chat-based search.
 So, instead of it being grounded only in the meeting you're collaborating on with your team, you can ask anything about recent meetings and topic highlights or see if you have action items assigned to you.

 This is a welcome twist to the category, making the experience more chat-driven.
 If you love the way ChatGPT feels, then Otter AI Chat could replicate the experience but connected to your meetings.
 And you can do even more with Otter when you connect it to Zapier, so you can automatically create new recordings or send your recordings to other apps.
-Learn more about how to automate Otter, or get started with one of these pre-made templates.
+Learn more about how to automate Otter.

 Best AI meeting assistant for data privacy and security